Jan-Williams/OpenReservoirComputing/README.md

 pip install .[dev, gpu]
 ```

 The main branch is protected from direct changes.
 If you would like to make a change please create a new branch and work on your new feature.
 After you are satisfied with your changes, please run our testing suite to ensure all is working well.
 We also expect new tests to be written for all changes if additions are made.
-The tests can be simply run with
+The tests can be simply run from the root directory of the repository with
 ```bash
 pytest
 ```